 Indoor Activities: Portland Museums

-Taking a day trip from Portland is a perfect way to see more of the stunning surrounding region.
-Top trips are to waterfalls, wineries, the river gorge and the coast.
-We are featuring a few of the most highly-touted Portland tours.
+During your weekend trip to Portland, taking a day trip is a perfect way to see more of the stunning surrounding region.
+Top day trips from Portland to add to a weekend in Portland are the Columbia River Gorge Waterfalls, wineries and the Oregon Coast.
+We are featuring a few of the highly-touted Portland tours.

 Morning Multnomah Falls and Columbia River Gorge Waterfall Tour

-This extremely popular and highly rated tour features the area’s beautiful waterfalls along the scenic byway.
+If you want to leave the driving to someone else, consider a highly rated half-day tour that features the area’s beautiful waterfalls along the scenic byway.
 A guide offers interesting information about Oregon, while participants get to take in the breathtaking vistas.
 Book your spot!

 Willamette Valley Wine Tasting Tour

-Spend the afternoon in visiting 3 incredible wineries in the picturesque Willamette Valley.
-The small-group tour features travel by minivan (and pick up/drop off at downtown hotels) and wine tastings at the 3 stops.
+On your Portland trip, spend the afternoon visiting 3 incredible wineries in the picturesque Willamette Valley.
+The small-group tour features travel by minivan (and pick up/drop off at downtown hotels) and wine tastings at all 3 stops.
 Get more details!

 More Portland Itineraries